 - Analyzing stakeholders to understand their position, and building strategies to increase buy-in

-- Overcoming obstacles that can prevent the realization of expected business benefits
+- Identifying and overcoming obstacles that can prevent the realization of expected business benefits

 - Defining metrics and assigning responsibilities